problem4j/problem4j-core/RELEASING.md

 3. Commit the changes from (1) and (2) with a message `"Release X.Y.Z"` and push to GitHub.
 4. Create an annotated git tag named `vX.Y.Z` with the message `"Release X.Y.Z"` and push it to GitHub.
 This will trigger the release workflow, which will build and publish the artifacts to Sonatype repository.
 You can use the [`./tools/tagrelease`](./tools/tagrelease) script to ensure the tag is correctly formatted and prevent mistakes.
-See `./tools/tagrelease --help` for user manual of that script.
-5. Update `version` property in `gradle.properties` to the next development version, for example `1.4.1-SNAPSHOT`.
+5. Update `version` property in `gradle.properties` to the next snapshot version, for example `1.4.1-SNAPSHOT`.
 6. Commit the change from (5) with a message `"Update snapshot version"` and push to GitHub.
+7. If the release was made on a maintenance branch, make sure to `merge` or `cherry-pick` the `CHANGELOG.md` entry to the `main` branch as well.

 ## Maven Central